KinshipSoftware/DesktopInstaller/readme.txt

 - maven-jar (will just create the jar in the target directory)
 - scp_to_lux_09 (will create the installers and deploy them on lux09)

-You will need Wine <http://www.winehq.org/> to build the windows installer.
+Make sure to have ant-deb-jar, Wine and Inno Setup installed if you want to build for the server.